astropy/astropy/docs/time/index.rst

-tt     Terrestrial Time            (TT) ut1    Universal Time              (UT1) utc    Coordinated Universal Time  (UTC)
+tt     Terrestrial Time            (TT) ut1    Universal Time              (UT1) utc    Coordinated Universal Time  (UTC) local  Local Time Scale            (LOCAL)
 ====== =================================

 .. [#] Wikipedia `time standard <https://en.wikipedia.org/wiki/Time_standard>`_ article
 .. [#] SOFA Time Scale and Calendar Tools
        `(PDF) <http://www.iausofa.org/sofa_ts_c.pdf>`_
 .. [#] `<http://www.ucolick.org/~sla/leapsecs/timescales.html>`_

+.. note:: ``local`` TimeScale is a scale that cannot be converted to/from any other scale and to which only TimeDelta with ``None`` type scale could be added or subtracted.

 The system of transformation between supported time scales is shown in the figure below.
 Further details are provided in the `Convert time scale`_ section.